gfeiden/PHYS-3210/Week 01/README.md

 The largest problem with the algorithm is that we do not know which value of _N_ is suitable when calcualting the series.
-Instead of guessing, have your code proceed with the summation until the _N_^{th} term contributes a negligible amount to the final summation, say one part in 10^{8}.
+Instead of guessing, have your code proceed with the summation until the _N_<sup>th</sup> term contributes a negligible amount to the final summation, say 1 part in 10<sup>8</sup>.

-Problem 2.5 from Landau+
+Before writing any lines of code, try writing out on paper how your code should preceed.
+Discuss your approach with your neighbor.
+Code up your approach in Spyder once you're done.
+Which value for _N_ was required to reach the desired precision?
+How does your value compare with the value returned by NumPy's sine function?

 ### Weekly Problem 01